-My current research focuses in rateless error correcting codes for wireless networks: Spinal Codes (w/source code) are efficient, high-performance error correction codes, especially suited for analog channels.
+Other research deals with rateless error correcting codes for wireless networks: Spinal Codes (w/source code) are efficient, high-performance error correction codes, especially suited for analog channels.

 - J. Perry, H. Balakrishnan, and D. Shah.
 Flowtune: Flowlet Control for Datacenter Networks, NSDI 17.